Breathitt County High School

 Breathitt County High School (aka Breathitt High School) is a public high school located in the city of Jackson, Kentucky nestled in the Appalachian Mountains of Eastern Kentucky.
 The 2023 enrollment is 519 students.
 The school colors are royal blue and white.
-The current principal is Daphne Noble, and the current assistant principals are David Abner and Matt Minix.
+The current principal is Daphne Noble.

 With about 70 certified staff, Breathitt County High offers a wide range of courses leading to two separate diploma tracks.
 Students can receive a college preparation diploma or technical preparation diploma.
 Both meet the stringent standards set forth by the Kentucky Department of Education.

 History

 Beginnings

 The high school was established in 1927 in Quicksand, Kentucky, just south of the county seat of Jackson.
 Kentucky.
 It came about when in the office of the superintendent of Breathitt County and the Jackson City School board of education disagreed on ways of education and how it should be run.
 It was during that time that the county school children went to the city school (which is an independent school) since it was the only public high school in the county.
 Soon, the idea of building a county high school was born.

 In 1927, it was decided that the high school would be located in the growing logging town of Quicksand, 3 mi southeast of Jackson.
 The county would use the Quicksand Common Grade School building that was donated to the county school system, in 1917, by E. O. Robinson, and F. W. Mowbray, the heads of the Mowbray and Robinson Company, a major logging company and the major employer for the boomtown.
 It would be known as Breathitt County High School, but many locals sometimes called it Quicksand High School (due to its location, since not many high schools then were known by the county name) or Breathitt High School (due to many reasons, but mainly because many high schools in the area back then only had three initials and not many schools existed as a unified county school with "county" in the name).
 It was used so often and was so common that when the second building was constructed, they carved over top of the entrance "Breathitt High School" instead of "Breathitt County High School".
 This is why the name "Breathitt High School" is still used by many locals today.